General Translation

 2. Translate both client and server components

-With first class support for the Next.js App Router and React Server Components.
+With first class support for the Next.js App Router and React Server Components, you can translate both client and server components.

 const name = await getName();